MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

     ![Remote Architecture](media/architecture.png)

-3. Set a breakpoint by clicking in the left gutter of some code that you know will execut.
+3. Set a breakpoint by clicking in the left gutter of some code that you know will execute.
 A red circle appears.

 4. Press **F5** (or **Debug > Start Debugging**) to start debugging.